 - We have extensive resources that we can put to work to conduct a thorough investigation of these defective products and how they affected your health.

 - We take Colorado 3M Combat arms Earplugs cases on a contingency fee basis, which means we do not collect any legal fees until after we secure the compensation you are entitled to.

 How will an attorney help this case?

 A Colorado 3M Combat Earplug attorney will have the resources necessary to stand up to 3M, their insurance carriers, and their legal teams.
-An attorney will be able to gather all evidence necessary to prove your claim, including documents related to this defective product as well as your medical records.
-Importantly, your attorney will handle negotiations with all parties involved in order to secure maximum compensation for your claim.
+An attorney will be able to gather all evidence necessary to prove your hearing loss claim, including documents related to this defective product as well as your medical records.
+Importantly, your attorney will handle negotiations with all parties involved in order to secure maximum compensation for your hearing damage claim.

 Understanding the 3M Combat Arms military earplug lawsuit

 It is estimated that more than two million pairs of 3M Combat Earplugs where manufactured and used by military service members.
 These products, specifically 3M’s Dual-Ended Combat Arms Earplugs (CAEv2), have been found to have a defect that leaves military service members with unprotected hearing.

 The stem that connects the two ends of the defective earplugs is too short and prevents them from sitting correctly in the wearers’ ear.
 This subsequently allows loud noises to slip past the earplug and cause permanent hearing damage.

 In this case, The US Justice Department has said that both 3M and Aearo Technologies, the original manufacturer of the earplugs, were aware of the defect in these products as early as the year 2000 and manipulated the test results to make it appear that the earplugs met government standards.